alexuflexu/meet-app/README.md

 ## Feature 4: Use the App When Offline

+As a user,
+I should be able to use the app when offline
+So that I can access event information even without an internet connection.

 ### Scenario 1: Show cached data when there's no internet connection
 - **Given** the user has no internet connection